 Our Nurture group takes place in a classroom we call Treetops.
 The Nurture room was started in 2011 and the range of care and provision has developed from there.

 The Nurture room is designed to be a bridge between home and school; a place where children can feel safe and secure and therefore develop their individual needs further.
-Treetops has a table to share breakfast, snacks and lunch, a cosy seating area to play games and work collaboratively plus a kitchen to prepare snacks.
+Treetops has a table to share breakfast, snacks, a cosy seating area to play games and work collaboratively plus a kitchen to prepare snacks.
 There is an outdoor area adjoining Treetops with seating a sandpit and outdoor play space.

 What is the purpose of Nuture Group & its Philosophy?